Best mesh routers in 2020: Asus, Orbi, Eero, Google Nest and more

 But between the two of them, I strongly prefer Eero Pro 6, which costs $599 for a three-pack.
 Unlike the regular Eero 6, which disappointed in my tests with poor band-steering, the Eero Pro 6 setup I tested worked like a charm, spreading fast, reliable speeds across my entire home.
 Plus, it features a tri-band design with two 5GHz bands, which is key for optimal mesh performance.
 It's also a great pick for Alexa users thanks to a built-in Zigbee radio that lets you pair things like smart locks and smart lights with your voice assistant without need for any extra hub hardware.

 $599 isn't inexpensive by any stretch, but it's about as good a price as you'll find for a three-piece, tri-band mesh router with full support for Wi-Fi 6.
 That makes it a worthy and sensible upgrade for large homes.
-Bonus: For Black Friday, Amazon is offering the Eero Pro 6 three-pack for $479, which saves you $120.
 Read our Eero Pro 6 review.

 At a retail price of $700 for a 2-pack, the newest, brawniest version of the Netgear Orbi is too expensive to recommend outright -- but if you just want the fastest mesh router money can buy, look no further.